Small commitment, big rewards

 - Make a difference to a young person's life by encouraging them to reach their potential

-- Support a Project K student to set and achieve goals, and to aim high
+- Support a Project K student to aim high and set and achieve goals.

 - Learn about current youth issues